 Therefore, this study aims to bridge the knowledge gap by investigating the relationship between parents’ participation in school decision-making and academic outcomes, specifically grades and test scores, among students in public primary schools in Morogoro Municipality.
 By examining this relationship, the study seeks to provide insights that can inform policies and practices aimed at fostering meaningful parental engagement and improving educational quality in Tanzania.

-Research Question And Hypothesis
+Research Question and Hypothesis

 QN: How does parental participation in school decision-making influence students’ grades and test score outcomes in public primary schools in the Morogoro municipality?